 To date the Joondalup - Jinan Sister City relationship has been highly successful with a number of key outcomes being achieved.
 The Joondalup - Jinan Relationship Plan will give more impetus to the exchange programs and will clearly provide a suitable role for the City to fulfil.

 Attachment 1 Joondalup - Jinan relationship Plan

-That Council ADOPTS the Joondalup - Jinan Relationship Plan shown as Attachment 1 to this Report.
+OFFICER'S RECOMMENDATION: That Council ADOPTS the Joondalup - Jinan Relationship Plan shown as Attachment 1 to Report CJ224-11/05.